coroveiandrei/trainingsoftarchforcloud/CourseExamples/RefactoringGroupExcercise.md

 # Problem description

-Image a company of theatrical players who perform plays at various events.
+Imagine a company of theatrical players who perform plays at various events.
 Typically, a customer will request a few plays and the company charges them based on the size of the audience and the kind of play they perform.
 There are currently two kinds of plays that the company performs: tragedies and comedies.
 As well as providing a bill for the performance, the company gives its customers “volume credits” which they can use for discounts on future performances—think of it as a customer loyalty mechanism.
 The performers store data about their plays in a simple JSON file that looks something like this:

 ```